 In the fall of 2013, we released our first commercial CD, Season of Light: Celebrating holiday traditions sacred and secular, a recording of our December 2012 holiday concert at The Church of the Covenant.

-The past few years have been transformative for Windsong.
 Our last performances under the direction of Karen Weaver were in the 2015–2016 season.
 Heather Russell became our assistant director in 2014 and our Acting Artistic Director for our spring concert in May 2015.
 We sang with more than a dozen former Windies at Karen Weaver’s memorial service in April 2016 under the direction of Jan C. Snow.
 Heather Russell became our Artistic Director, and we dedicated our May 22 concert to Karen’s memory.

 In 2016, we were so glad to sing at the opening festivities of A Place for Us, an LGBT-friendly housing community on Cleveland’s West Side—and the lifelong dream of Windsong member Linda Krasienko, who worked for years with many other dedicated dreamers to make it a reality.